GlassPass Tax Guide for Sellers

 As Form 1099-K is an IRS information return, it includes the gross amount of all reportable payment transactions within a calendar year, based on when funds settle to GlassPass, not necessarily when funds are received by sellers.
 This amount does not include any adjustments (for example: credits, discounts, fees, refunds, or any other adjustable amounts).
 This means that the gross amount on your Form 1099-K may not be the final reportable amount on your tax return.
 You should consult your tax advisor to determine how best to use the information on your Form 1099-K when filing your personal and/or business income tax return.

 If there's an issue with any transaction on your Form 1099-K, you can contact us with the transaction number and any relevant information about the transaction.
-Additionally, Form 1099-K does not include the sales tax when it is automatically collected and remitted by GlassPass.
+Additionally, Form 1099-K does not include the sales tax because it is automatically collected and remitted by GlassPass.

 1099-K detailed report